 'I love white painted boxed beams with nickel joints on the ceiling,' says Angela Reynolds, Founder of Angela Reynolds Designs.
 'I find it creates an authentic farmhouse feel that also mixes in some modern.'

 What is a modern farmhouse living room?

-The trend of modern farmhouse came into its own in 2020 – during the worldwide pandemic – and it's going to be around for some time to come.
+The trend of modern farmhouse came into its own during the worldwide pandemic – and it's going to be around for some time to come.
 This modern yet cozy style is bang on the zeitgeist, allowing more personality than city sleek modern and more calm than traditional rural stylings.

 The modern farmhouse look works in just about any setting, from new-builds to country cottages.
 The style predominantly showcases clean lines and a sleek aesthetic.
 In terms of decoration, look for neutral color, plenty of texture and natural materials for an authentic modern farmhouse aesthetic.

 Is farmhouse living room style going out of fashion in 2022?

 Farmhouse living room style isn't going out of fashion in 2022, but the more traditional look we often associate with farmhouse style has been updated to be more modern, more streamlined and lighter.
 There is still plenty of real wood on show, but expect to see furniture and even window frames painted in soothing or neutral colors, while fussy accessories are pared back from a neater finish.